sazzadmahmud85/west-more-server-site-code/README.md

 * If you are interested in buying a wristwatch, feel free to order and go to sleep.
 * And you have to be in America to order, so you can order
 * Get to know us and see our feedback, if you have time, visit our blog
 * You can win small prizes from us by buying products from us.
-So come to us 😀😀
+So come to us.